danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- if yes: display his/her results
+- check for: finalSubmit in mongoDB
+- on opening page check if user already submitted results
+- in server block users with same name (query)
+- after register, send user to dashboard
 - Find a way for users to submit these results permanently to the database (final submit)
 - After GUESSING PAGE is done, go back to login/register and start issuing JWT and Bcrypting passwords
 - Make some minor corrections (write rules in first page, change name of the app to Football Sweepstake)